DETERMINING PAVEMENT & BRIDGE RIDE QUALITY

 b.
 Reporting Form #821301 or a modified form with the same format.

-a.
+c.
 California or Ames Engineering type, 25-foot profilograph.
-See Figure 1, 2, and 3
+See Figure 1 or Figure 2.

 B. Profiler Approval